mk12/sicp/notes/notes.md

 - Each generic selector uses case analysis to check the tag of its argument and dispatches the appropriate procedure.
 - Our general mechanism for interfacing separate representations: in a specific implementation, the data object is an untyped pair.
 The generic selectors dispatch on the tag and strip off the tag before passing the data to the appropriate procedure.

-### Data-directed programming and additivity
+### Data-Directed Programming and Additivity

 - The strategy of checking the type and calling an appropriate procedure is called dispatching on type.
 - The implementation in the previous section had two significant weaknesses:
-1.1.
-The generic interface procedures must know about all the different representations.
+    1. The generic interface procedures must know about all the different representations.
 Adding a new representation means adding a clause to all the generic procedures.
-1.2.
-We must guarantee that no two procedures have the same name.
+    2. We must guarantee that no two procedures have the same name.
 - The underlying issue: the technique we used was not _additive_.
 - This is a source of inconvenience and error.
 - The solution is a technique known as data-directed programming.